Contrastive Attraction and Contrastive Repulsion for Representation Learning: The proposed approach

 \subsection{Contrastive attraction and contrastive repulsion}

-In the same spirit of letting the query attract positive samples and repel negative samples, Contrastive Attraction and Contrastive Repulsion (CACR) directly models the cost of moving from the query to positive/negative samples with a doubly-contrastive strategy: \resizebox{.95\columnwidth}{!}{
+In the same spirit of letting the query attract positive samples and repel negative samples, Contrastive Attraction and Contrastive Repulsion (CACR) directly models the cost of moving from the query to positive/negative samples with a doubly contrastive strategy: \resizebox{.9\columnwidth}{!}{

 }